samirboudaa/Website-for-travel-agency/README.md

 # Website-for-travel-agency
 This website of travel agency is developed  using Sass, JavaScript, CSS and HTML.
-It contains 3D effect that I created by the help of JavaScript.
+It contains effects that give a sensation of 3D motion that I created by the help of JavaScript.